Kessius00/Calculator/README.md

 # Calculator
-A  simple calculator that can: add, subtract, multiply &amp; divide
+A  simple calculator that can: add, subtract, multiply and divide